MCEI: What We Do

 New developments in the entrepreneurship curriculum is expanding as faculty have developed the university’s first curricular program devoted solely to entrepreneurial education.
 To support this learning, the Massey Center will design and be custodian of the action-learning environment, enabling experimentation, community building, networking and mentorship, and resource mobilization to further enable the entrepreneurial efforts emerging on campus.

-RMU has recently approved its first undergraduate certificate in Entrepreneurship and Innovation - a customizeable 12 credit curricular platform in which any student, from any academic discipline, can design and refine an actionable plan for their startup venture or intrapraneurial project.
+RMU has recently approved its first undergraduate certificate in Entrepreneurship and Innovation - a customizable 12 credit curricular platform in which any student, from any academic discipline, can design and refine an actionable plan for their startup venture or intrapraneurial project.
 The Massey Center supports the entrepreneurship curriculum by creating an action-learning environment that enables collaborative work, community building, and networking and mentorship to further enable the entrepreneurial efforts emerging on campus.

 We work alongside Institutional Advancement to share the RMU story of entrepreneurship with our growing base of alumni and patrons, and collaboratively explore means of further supporting student entrepreneurship.